 Emma Batterman (she/they) is a Chicago based artist, writer, and future educator.
 Expecting to graduate in Spring of 2026, she attends the School of the Art Institute of Chicago working towards a BFA in Art Education.
 In her practice, she is attracted to themes of storytelling and interpersonal connection.
-She takes inspiration from myth and personal experience to portray the grandeur of mortal understanding through the aching lens of the human subject.
+She takes inspiration from myth and Ancient Greek iconography to portray the human figure as a storyteller.
 True to her passion for education, Batterman's practice is constantly expanding as she considers learning and growing a life-long experience.

 STATEMENT